aiven/devportal/.vale/README.rst

 I recommend using ``vale --output=line`` for its more compact output format.

 As an experiment, I have introduced testing with shelltestrunner_.
 See the file ``.vale/test/shelltest.test``.
+This makes it a lot easier to see the effect of changes I make to the vale setup.

   There's also a similar program, shtst_, if you prefer a Python script (or something that is ``pip install``-able).
 The test file syntax is very similar.
 I'm continuing with shelltest because it is more mature, and also because I find the ``--diff`` switch useful (which shtst does not have).